On critical renormalization of complex polynomials: Proof of the Main Theorem

-\begin{proof}[Proof of Corollary \ref{c:fiber}] Assume that $Y$ is an invariant non-degenerate fiber of $P$.
+\begin{proof}[Proof of Corollary \ref{c:main1}] Assume that $F$ is an invariant planar fiber of $P$ such that $Y=F\cap K_P$ is not a singleton.
 We claim that $P|_Y$ is a degree $k$ branched covering for some $k>1$.
 It is easy to see that planar fibers map onto (and locally onto) planar fibers (see, e.g., \cite{sch99} or \cite{bclos16}); in particular, $P(Y)=Y$.
 Observe that if $P|_Y$ is 1-to-1 then all the arguments of Theorem \ref{t:1-1} apply to $Y$ and imply that $Y$ is a singleton, a contradiction.
 Hence there are points of $Y$ with more than one preimage in $Y$.

 Suppose that $z\in Y$ is irregular.
 Then $z$ is critical, and there are pairs of points $y'$, $y''$ arbitrarily close to $z$ such that $P(y')=P(y'')=y$, where $y'\in Y$ and $y''\notin Y$.
 We claim that then $z$ is preperiodic, and there are several (rational) rays that land at $z$.
 Suppose otherwise.
 Choose a rational cut $\Ga''$ that separates $z$ and $y''$; set $\Ga=P(\Ga'')$.
 By the assumption, $\Ga''$ does not contain $z$.
 But then there exists another cut $\Ga'\subset P^{-1}(\Ga)$ that separates $y'$ from $z$, a contradiction.
 Hence $z$ is preperiodic and there are rational rays landing at $z$.
-This implies that $z$ maps to a repelling periodic point (recall that by the assumptions of Corollary \ref{c:fiber} there are no parabolic points in $Y$) and fulfills one of the assumptions of Theorem \ref{t:fk-apl}.
+This implies that $z$ maps to a repelling periodic point (recall that by the assumptions of Corollary \ref{c:main1} there are no post-critical parabolic points in $Y$) and fulfills one of the assumptions of the Main Theorem.